Climate of London

-London features a temperate oceanic climate (Cfb).
-This gives the city cool winters, warm summers with precipitation fairly evenly distributed all year round.
-London has a very rich history of meteorological observations, with precipitation records beginning as early as January 1697 at Kew Gardens.
+According to the Köppen climate classification, London has a temperate oceanic climate (Cfb).
+This type of climate features cool winters with frequent cloudy skies and rain showers (and on occasion snow), and mild summers.
+Precipitation is fairly evenly distributed all year round.

+London has a long history of meteorological observations, with precipitation records beginning as early as January 1697 at Kew Gardens.
 Irregular observations were made at multiple locations in the ensuing years.
 An observing station has been located at Greenwich since 1841, giving London its longest continuous reliable temperature series.
 Other stations include Heathrow, beginning in 1948, Hampstead, beginning in 1910, Northolt, beginning in 1948, and St James's Park, beginning in 1910.